Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Makes it easy for the consumer to find and order a product or products.

 Retail marketing includes a variety of processes that helps this model, from promotion and ad campaigns to determining a price for final sales.
-Merchants need to think about the marketing mix, or the retail mix, when planning retail marketing.
+Retailers need to think about the marketing mix, or the retail mix, when planning retail marketing.

 How Retail Marketing Works